Braiv × Gedi Village Foundation

 What happened in Uganda

 There is a river.
-On one side, educators with easy access to the latest research and training — all in English.
+On one side, educators with easy access to the latest research and training, all in English.
 On the other, equally committed teachers blocked because what matters still arrives in a language their community does not speak.

-Braiv's AI translation technology and Gedi Village Foundation's professional development programming came together to bring self-paced learning to Luganda — the language of more than 5.5 million people in Uganda.
-The first beneficiary: Nampwera Frank, head teacher at Bright Early Age School, and his teachers.
+Braiv's AI translation technology and Gedi Village Foundation's professional development programming came together to bring self-paced learning to Luganda, the language of more than 5.5 million people in Uganda.

 How the unlock works